KirboSoftware/KirboSoftware/README.md

 - php
 - Java
 - Rust
-- Zig
-- C++/C#

 ## What do I do?

-I'm mostly a Minecraft modder, I use the [Fabric](https://fabricmc.net/) modloader the most as it's easy to learn, easy to understand and rather supportive with third party dependencies.
-I also work with the Svelte javascript framework for my webdevelopment and rust for my API.
+I'm mostly a Minecraft modder, I use the [Fabric](https://fabricmc.net/) modloader the most.
+I make websites and REST api's.
+I love learning new languages and new ways of coding.

+I have great knowledge of hardware and making PC's/Server's

 ## Contact